 Actually, it can be quite helpful in some of the following situations:

 Get larger disk capacity.
 If you have stored a lot of stuff like the operating system and all your applications on a small SSD and it has become full, then you have to either clone SSD to new SSD or clone it to a larger HDD.
 As everyone knows, traditional HDDs are far cheaper per GB than SSDs so if you need a lot of storage on a budget it makes sense to buy a traditional hard drive

 Prolong disk’s lifespan.
 A traditional HDD doesn’t have built-in limits for reading and writing on the drive, which means that they last longer than SSDs.

 Easier to recover lost data.
-Due to the fact they have different hard disk structures, it is far easier to recover data from a HDD than from an SSD.
-If you are not familiar with Windows 10 and are afraid that you might lose crucial files by mistake, cloning your SSD to a HDD could be a wise choice as it’s easier to recover data.
+Due to the fact they have different hard disk structures, it is far easier to recover data from an HDD than from an SSD.
+If you are not familiar with Windows 10/11 and are afraid that you might lose crucial files by mistake, cloning your SSD to an HDD could be a wise choice as it’s easier to recover data.

-No matter if you’re using Windows 10 or Windows 7/8, it is hard for you to perform an SSD to HDD clone using the built-in utilities.
-As a result, you should instead look to use reliable third-party cloning software to clone your SSD to a HDD.
+No matter if you’re using Windows 10/11 or Windows 7/8, it is hard for you to perform an SSD to HDD clone using the built-in utilities.
+Because Microsoft does not provide any disk cloning software.
+As a result, you should instead look to use reliable third-party cloning software to migrate SSD to HDD.

-AOMEI Backupper Standard is one such secure, reliable, and free disk cloning software that allows you to clone SSDs to HDD partition/disks without reinstalling in Windows 10 (both 32 bit and 64 bit).
+AOMEI Backupper Professional is one such secure, reliable, and specialized disk cloning software that allows you to clone SSD to hard drive in Windows 10/11 (both 32 bit and 64 bit) without reinstalling.
 Here are the main features that are used when cloning SSD drives.